dirkeinecke/MantisFooterContent/README.md

-# MantisFooterContent
+# Mantis Footer Content

-Add text to the footer section of MANTIS Bugtracker.
+A [MantisBT](http://www.mantisbt.org/) plugin to add text to the footer section.

+# Setup
+* The `master` branch requires Mantis 2.0.x.
+* Extract this repo to your *Mantis folder/plugins/MantisFooterContent*.
+* Enjoy!